 Related Resources: Even if you plan to do DIY search engine optimization, learn how to hire an SEO expert or consultant to get your small business on the right path.

-Local SEO is not hard, but in our experience most SMBs perform better after a review of their online presence.
+In our experience most SMBs perform better after a professional review of their online presence.